discimus-scientia/udacity-smartcab/README.md

 ## Project: Train a Smartcab How to Drive

-## Part of the Machine Learning Engineer Nanodegree
+## Part of the Udacity Machine Learning Engineer Nanodegree

 ### Install